Wildlife Viewing on Vancouver Island

 This has become one of the most popular attractions on Vancouver Island.
 Come see our resident pods in action while enjoying the views of the city and the Olympic Mountains from your guided boat.
 This is a truly unique BC experience.

+Working with the largest whale watching and eco-adventure company in British Columbia, Prince of Whales, you are guaranteed to have a great wildlife viewing experience.
 When you go out you will have your choice of a covered boat, or a wide open rigid-hulled inflatable (Also known as Zodiacs).
 Covered boats protect you from the weather and give you room to move around if you wish.
 The inflatable provides a much faster ride, so they get you to the whales sooner.
 You will be equipped with a cozy cruiser suit to wear for the ride.
 On the way out to the whales, you may see California Sea Lions, otters, Bald Eagles and Harbour Seals.
 During the Spring and Fall you may also see Grey Whales migrating to Alaska or back to California.

 Most of the boats have washrooms on board and come equipped with hydrophones so that you may listen to the whales communicating with one another.